About moi

 When I tried it on, I felt immediately transformed.
 Confident.
 And very very cool.

-I studied fashion at Otis Parsons in L.A. and Parsons in Paris
+I studied fashion at Otis Parsons and Parsons in Paris.

-Immediately after graduation I was hired to design outfits for Madonna in a series of Japanese TV commercials.
-Madonna also chose one of those custom-made outfits for her ‘You Can Dance’ album cover, and a replica of it was made for her figure in the Hollywood Wax Museum.
+Madonna also wore one of those custom-made outfits for her ‘You Can Dance’ album cover, and a replica of it was made for her figure in the Hollywood Wax Museum.

-In between costuming jobs, I launched Leslie Hamel Jeans, a line of ultra-high end up-cycled denim.
-When Madonna appeared on the cover of People Magazine’s Best and Worst Dressed issue, the business really took off and my jeans sold in all the top stores worldwide.
+In the early years of my career, in between costuming jobs, I launched Leslie Hamel Jeans, a line of high end denim.
+When Madonna was featured wearing them on the cover of People Magazine’s Best and Worst Dressed issue, the business really took off, selling in all the top stores worldwide.

 My jeans have been featured in museum fashion exhibitions, Christie’s Pop Culture auction, fashion magazines, news publications and TV shows.

-We then partnered on a line of loungewear for TV’s Home Shopping Network.
-The loungewear was a huge hit and I ran with it, quickly expanding the business into a complete head-to-toe fashion & lifestyle brand encompassing every category of apparel and accessories.
-From loungewear to evening wear, footwear, eyewear, handbags, belts, bedding & home decor items.
-I also took over the design of Suzanne’s jewelry collection.
+Suzanne and I then partnered on a line of loungewear for TV’s Home Shopping Network.
+The loungewear was a huge hit and I ran with it, quickly expanding the business into a total lifestyle brand with monthly collections of fashion spanning loungewear to evening wear, CZ jewelry, footwear, eyewear, handbags, belts, bedding & home decor items, and partnered again in business when I created the 3 Way Poncho, the world’s most versatile piece of clothing, selling on TV infomercials and in the “As seen on TV” sections of every mass retailer.